arnaudroger/blog/_posts/2017-06-14-CompactStrings.md

 In [Java 6 Update 21](http://www.oracle.com/technetwork/java/javase/6u21-156341.html) the [`UseCompressedStrings`](http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html) option was added to encode `US-ASCII` `String` on a byte per character.
 It was introduced to improve SPECjBB performance trading off memory bandwidth for CPU time, [See](http://stackoverflow.com/questions/8833385/support-for-compressed-strings-being-dropped-in-hotspot-jvm/10289995#10289995).

-The feature was experimental, not open-source, and only led to gains in very small sets of cases as it needed to unpack the byte[] to do most of its operations, [See Q&A with Aleksey Shipilev](https://www.infoq.com/news/2016/02/compact-strings-Java-JDK9).
+The feature was experimental, not open-source, and only led to gains in a small number of cases as it needed to transform the US-ASCII byte[] array to a UTF-16 char[] to do most of its operations, [See Q&A with Aleksey Shipilev](https://www.infoq.com/news/2016/02/compact-strings-Java-JDK9).
-Due to the absence of real gain in production like environment, and the maintenance cost it was dropped from Java 7.
+Due to the absence of real gain in production like environments, and the high maintenance cost, it was dropped from Java 7.

 ### Java 9 Compact Strings

 The [JEP 254](http://openjdk.java.net/jeps/254) goal was to build a more memory efficient String when possible that would have at least the same performance as the current implementation.
 Instead of switching between `char[]` and `byte[]`, it is always backed by a `byte[]`.
-If it only contains [latin-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) characters, each one is stored in one byte, otherwise, the characters are stored as [UTF-16](https://en.wikipedia.org/wiki/UTF-16) on 2 bytes - a code point can expand over more than 2 bytes.
+If it only contains [LATIN-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) characters, each one is stored in one byte, otherwise, the characters are stored as [UTF-16](https://en.wikipedia.org/wiki/UTF-16) on 2 bytes - a code point can expand over more than 2 bytes.
 A marker has also been added to store the coder used.

-The `String` methods have a specialised implementation for [latin-1](https://github.com/dmlloyd/openjdk/blob/jdk9/jdk9/jdk/src/java.base/share/classes/java/lang/StringLatin1.java) and [UTF-16](https://github.com/dmlloyd/openjdk/blob/jdk9/jdk9/jdk/src/java.base/share/classes/java/lang/StringUTF16.java).
+The `String` methods have a specialised implementation for [LATIN-1](https://github.com/dmlloyd/openjdk/blob/jdk9/jdk9/jdk/src/java.base/share/classes/java/lang/StringLatin1.java) and [UTF-16](https://github.com/dmlloyd/openjdk/blob/jdk9/jdk9/jdk/src/java.base/share/classes/java/lang/StringUTF16.java).
 Most of these methods will be replaced by an optimised intrinsic at runtime.

 This feature is enabled by default and can be switch off using the `-XX:-CompactStrings`.
-Note that switching it off does not revert to a `char[]` backed implementation it will just store all the `String`s as `UTF-16`.
+Note that switching it off does not revert to a `char[]` backed implementation, it will just store all the `String`s as `UTF-16`.

 `StringBuilder` and `StringBuffer` are now also backed by a `byte[]` to match the `String` implementation.